-Did you know that about one in five Canadians (aged 15 or older) reported using cannabis (or derivative products) in the last three months of 2020?
+According to Stats Canada, about one in five Canadians (aged 15 or older) reported using cannabis or derivative products in the last three months of 2020.

-It’s remarkable, considering cannabis was legalized in 2018 and derivates in 2019.
+It’s remarkable, considering cannabis was legalized in 2018 and marijuana derivates in 2019.

 Best Marijuana Stocks In Canada

 Canada has one of the largest numbers of marijuana companies in the world.
-Some of the best marijuana stocks in Canada, with the potential for powerful growth when the industry finally turns a corner for the better, are:
+Here are some of the top picks:

 The stock has managed to survive catastrophic falls, but the company is still in business, and the acquisitions and investments it has made so far are likely to pay off well in the future as the industry matures.

-By 2021, most of the company’s revenue was generated in-house (Canada), but it has its eyes set on the US, and it’s already in the process of acquiring the most well-known edibles brand in the country.
+By 2021, most of the company’s revenue was generated in Canada, but it has its eyes set on the US, and it’s already in the process of acquiring the most well-known edibles brand in the country.

 Canopy’s financial future and, consequently, the stock’s potential are tied quite heavily to the US market.